delingren/walle/integration.md

 ## Electronics

 I am dividing the electronics into two parts.
-The lower part is mounted on the chasis near the drive train.
+The lower part is mounted on the chassis near the drive train.
 It contains the MCU, the audio player, and the H-bridges.
 The upper part is basically a hub for everything related to the head, arms, IR remote, and the push button.
 The two parts are connected with a ribbon cable and Dupont connectors.

 The power source is first fed to the switch.
 The switched power is fed to both the upper and the lower parts.
 The switch is a three way one.
 In addition to on and off, there is also a "play" mode.
 In that mode, the brown and purple wires are connected.
 I could potentially utilize it and read it in the MCU.
 I am not really sure what to do with the information though.
 So I am skipping it and keeping it simple.
 So here's the finished switch, with one input and two outputs.
 The connectors are 2-pin JST RCYs.
 The female end can be directly plugged into standard 2.54mm Dupont male connectors.
-I had to enlarge the exisitng holes on the switch PCB using a small file.
+I had to enlarge the existing holes on the switch PCB using a small file.
 Otherwise it's rather trivial to cut existing wires and solder new ones.

 ![switch](./media/IMG_0359.jpeg)